asfadmin/ASF_MapReady/README_bin.txt

 ##############################################################################
 OTHER HELP:

-Our web page at http://www.asf.alaska.edu has all the ASF software we offer, tutorials, further contacts, and more.
+1. Our web page at http://www.asf.alaska.edu has all the ASF software we offer, tutorials, further contacts, and more.

+2. In the <your_directory>/asf_tools/doc directory, you will find manuals for the tools that you have installed, i.e. Convert2Vector, MapReady, the SAR Training Processor, etcetera.
+In addition, depending on which software package you downloaded, you will also find help documents describing how to create a (water) mask with ArcGIS tools and a how-to on using digital elevation maps (DEMs) for terrain correction (removal of SAR geometry effects).